-Many developed trails go through active farmlands containing livestock.
+Many developed trails go through active farmland containing livestock.
 This is generally not an issue.
 However, not all walkers may be familiar with livestock.
-It is recommended that where trails are going through land where livestock is present, information about the trails should include instructions on how walkers should conduct themselves when on land with livestock present.
-(An example of suitable instructions is provided in Appendix A).
+If a trail is going through land where livestock is present, information about the trail (online and on the information board) should include instructions as to how walkers should conduct themselves when on land with livestock present.
+(An example of the instructions is provided in Appendix A and an infographic which can be used is provided in Appendix B).